Ariel Sharon: Alleged fundraising irregularities and Greek island affair

 During the latter part of his career, Sharon was investigated for alleged involvement in a number of financial scandals, in particular, the Greek island affair and irregularities of fundraising during the 1999 election campaign.
 In the Greek island affair, Sharon was accused of promising (during his term as Foreign Minister) to help Israeli businessman David Appel in his development project on a Greek island in exchange for large consultancy payments to Sharon's son Gilad.
 The charges were later dropped due to lack of evidence.
 In the 1999 election fundraising scandal, Sharon was not charged with any wrongdoing, but his son Omri, a Knesset member at the time, was charged and sentenced in 2006 to nine months in prison.

 To avoid a potential conflict of interest in relation to these investigations, Sharon was not involved in the confirmation of the appointment of a new attorney general, Menahem Mazuz, in 2005.

 On 10 December 2005, Israeli police raided Martin Schlaff's apartment in Jerusalem.
 Another suspect in the case was Robert Nowikovsky, an Austrian involved in Russian state-owned company Gazprom's business activities in Europe.

 According to Haaretz, "The $3 million that parachuted into Gilad and Omri Sharon's bank account toward the end of 2002 was transferred there in the context of a consultancy contract for development of kolkhozes (collective farms) in Russia.
 Gilad Sharon was brought into the campaign to make the wilderness bloom in Russia by Getex, a large Russian-based exporter of seeds (peas, millet, wheat) from Eastern Europe.
 Getex also has ties with Israeli firms involved in exporting wheat from Ukraine, for example.
 The company owns farms in Eastern Europe and is considered large and prominent in its field.
 It has its Vienna offices in the same building as Jurimex, which was behind the $1-million guarantee to the Yisrael Beiteinu party."

 On 17 December, police found evidence of a $3 million bribe paid to Sharon's sons.
-Shortly afterwards, Sharon suffered a stroke.
+Shortly afterwards, Sharon had a stroke.